How To Be Happy With Diabetes

-Being in a natural setting can also help increase your quality of sleep, as studies show that natural sunlight helps set the body’s internal clock that tells us when to eat and sleep, and normalizes hormonal functions that occur at specific times of the day.
+Being in a natural setting can also help increase your quality of sleep, as studies show that natural sunlight helps set the body’s internal clock that tells us when to eat and sleep.

 Research has consistently linked lower sleep to lower happiness.

 Most of us spend too much time in front of screens and too little time outdoors.
 It’s time to fall back in love with nature!

 You are probably living in your comfort zone, as we all do.

 When you are acting within your comfort zone, your learning and development opportunities are limited as you are likely to be doing something that you are already comfortable in doing.

 However, if you want to realise your full potential, you need to stretch, grow, learn and develop.

 To do this, you need to consciously make decisions to step outside of your comfort zone and take on new challenges and experiences.

 If you do today what you have always done, then tomorrow you will get what you have always gotten.